 Young people often have the worst treatment reserved, with some estimates suggesting that only a couple out of 100 people can find work.
 At the same time, the rest often undertake to carry out activities in the “informal” sector.

-They fall into this category all those between 18 and 35 – about a quarter of the population.
+All those between 18 and 35 fall into this category – about a quarter of the population.
 The problem, however, also affects young adolescents.

 The government tried to undertake countermeasures, particularly the national youth employment program led by the Ministry of Youth and Sports, to solve this urgent problem.

 Ghana’s favorable economic situation in West Africa, its stable government, history, and the peace between its various ethnic communities have made it one of the most obvious choices for people from neighboring nations looking for a better future than their home countries, not provide for various reasons.
 Learn More

 Many of these people, the numbers are considerable, come in illegally in Ghana, often working as unskilled labor.
 The government has stepped up entry and exit regulations for foreigners to reduce the influx of illegal immigrants and ensure employment opportunities for many jobless Ghanaian populations.